MazinLab/MKIDGen3/docs/design_description.md

 ## Overview
 The MKIDGEN3 software facilitates using multiple hardware subsystems (RFSoC board, IF board) to set up and read out and MKID array.
 The core functionality revolves around capturing data at various points in the FPGA DSP pipeline.
 Captures are facilitated by `capture requests`.
+The `Director` progam runs on the client machine and facilitates generating capture requests to fufill array setup steps.
+Once all calibration settings have been established, it facilitates a standing capture request to record photons.
+The `GUI` can be clicked to call director functions and facilitate array setup steps in a graphical way.

 ### Capture Requests
 Capture requests can target three possible locations: